tangnicholas/Scrollio/README.md

 **Changelog**
 1. 3/18/2024 - base functionality + minor adjustments
 2. 3/19/2024 - added checkbox to autoscroll on new page load

+## [1.1.0] - 2024-03-25

+### Changed

+- Duration of each scroll from 0.1s to 10s

+## [1.0.0] - 2024-03-20

+### Added

+- Checkbox to auto-scroll on new page load
+- Checkbox to determine if page has reach its end, and to advance to next page (looks for page index in URL and incrementing)

+## [0.9.1] - 2024-03-14

+### Added

+- Adjuster to control the amount of scrolling each interval as a ratio of current displayed window size